oneapi-src/oneDNN/doc/usage_models/training_bf16.md

 [Intel DL Boost bfloat16 instructions](https://software.intel.com/sites/default/files/managed/c5/15/architecture-instruction-set-extensions-programming-reference.pdf),
 `bf16` may offer an increase in computational throughput.

-## Intel MKL-DNN Support for bfloat16 Primitives
+## DNNL Support for bfloat16 Primitives

 Most of the primitives have been updated to support the `bf16` data type for source and weights tensors.
 Destination tensors can be specified to have either